rt-net/jnmouse_utils/setup-scripts/README.md

 Download the image directly

+This image uses about 25GB of storage, so using a 64GB SD card is recommended.

 1. Download the image and flash it using [balenaEtcher](https://www.balena.io/etcher/).
 2. Insert the microSD card to the Jeson Nano and run the following command to get ready for developping.
     ```